“Too Sweet” Lyrics Meaning (Hozier)

 Songs Like “Too Sweet”

-If you’re drawn to the unique blend of indulgence and sweetness in “Too Sweet,” here are a few other songs that explore similar themes of contrasting lifestyles and love:
+If you’re drawn to the unique blend of indulgence and sweetness in “Too Sweet,” here are a few other songs that have similar themes:

 1. “Cherry Wine” by Hozier